Research at CMU During the COVID-19 Pandemic

 Health and safety compliance requirements

-All return to campus research plans will, at minimum, need to address the following health and safety compliance considerations as outlined by university policy:
+All return to campus research plans, at minimum, need to address the following health and safety compliance considerations as outlined by university policy:

 - Physical distancing